-The Biomedical Informatics and Data Science Research Training (BIRT) Program is a consortium of leading informatics laboratories at Harvard.
-It is supported by a grant from the National Library of Medicine, National Institutes of Health.
-For United States citizens and permanent residents, this postdoctoral fellowship provides a stipend, tuition, and travel funds.
-Selected fellows are provided with many opportunities for training, research, interaction, and collaboration.
-All fellows also pursue the two-year part-time Harvard Medical School Master of Biomedical Informatics degree.
+The Biomedical Informatics and Data Science Research Training (BIRT) Program is a consortium of leading informatics laboratories at Harvard Medical School.
+It is supported by a training grant from the National Library of Medicine, National Institutes of Health.

 This postdoctoral fellowship is available for United States citizens and permanent residents and provides up to two years of funding, including stipend, tuition, travel funds, and training-related expenses.
 In addition to research training, fellows are provided with many opportunities for collaboration, networking, and professional development.

 - Doctoral degree in biomedical informatics, informatics, data science, computational biology, or a closely related field

 - No more than three years of NLM trainee support previously (whether predoc or postdoc)